Table of Contents

-Former National Sprinter and Coach Orlando Lampa passed away today
+Former National Sprinter and Coach Orlando passed away today.

-A handy sprinter who at his prime was a 10.6 man.
-But was in such a great age of Filipino male sprinters that he never was competitive enough to be on the Men’s 4×100 team.
+In his prime, a handy sprinter was a 10.6 man but was at such a great era for Filipino male sprinters; he was never competitive enough to be on the Men’s 4×100 team.

 Born October 23, 1944.

 Lampa first came to prominence during the 1959 BPISAA winning the schoolboy titles as a 15-year-old 100m 11.2 and 200m in 22.8.

 In 1960 he lost his school title to Hurdler Romualdo Masicampo 10.6 to 10.8 (PAAF, 1960 April, p.6).
 Lampa would claim his first senior national title in the 200m in 22.7 at the tender age of 16 (PAAF, 1960 May, p.5).